 Key statements of regional development in policy documents have not significantly changed since 1996, when the first regional development policy concept was approved (Cabinet of Ministers, 1996).
 The main regional development goal remains that of reducing negative territorial and social inequalities, mainly between Riga and surrounding areas, and the rest of the territory of Latvia.
 Since 2004 when Latvia joined the EU, the EU funds are the main source of funding for the promotion of regional development, and to reduce regional disparities in Latvia.
-However, studies on the impact of EU funded projects on territorial development areas of the country have not been reduced (State Regional Development Agency, 2008; Ministry of Finance, 2014).
+However, studies on the impact of EU funded projects on territorial development in Latvia have concluded that the socioeconomic disparities between different areas of the country have not been reduced (State Regional Development Agency, 2008; Ministry of Finance, 2014).
 This conclusion contributes to the debate on the efficiency of EU funds and a place-based approach as a tool to achieve more balanced territorial development.